Chiark-Collective/Pointcept/report/main.typ

 == Intra-site experiments

 Each of these experiments refer to a model that was trained and tested on the same site/sites.

+The library experiment was performed on a single 12GB VRAM RTX4070, on a machine with 32GB of RAM.
+All other experiments were performed on a single 24GB VRAM RTX4090, on a machine with 32GB of RAM.

 === Library Scene
 The experiment training on just the HBIM library scenes functions as a metric for how distinguishable the different category geometries are in isolation.